suspect-devices/digithink/docs/buildnotes/RockyLinuxLXDHost/README.md

 # <DEL>Rocky Linux 8.4</DEL> *Ubuntu 21.04 (Hirsute Hippo)* LXD host.
 (AOC2024 install)

-*This was the best kind of fail*
+*I had hoped that the new community supported downstream operating system based on Red Hats Enterprize Linux would take my work out of the nightmare of FC26 and Centos7.
+Since they run Dell Hardware, some of which is as old as our server hardware I thought it was an opportunity to test the way forward.
+It failed.
+But better to fail here where we aren't taking others with us.
+And in ways that make us see the errors in our way.*

+* The original text in this document is plain text.
+* <del>Where the text is no longer relevant its struck through.
+* *Corrections are in italics*

 While bs2020 the candiate and kb2018 our Governer have served us well for the last few years its time for something new.
 Something community sourced, smart, and revolutionary.
 AOC2024

 If Ubuntu's adoption of LXD and ZFS and other innovations are to mean anything they have to be separated from both debian (it's technical underpinnings) and Canonical (it's obnoxiously "freindly" commercial counterpart) or we will be captive to its "charms"[(1)](#fn1).
 Meanwhile, the rpm based world has been completely paralized by Redhat's inability or unwillingness to provide a downstream open source project to use as a standard.
 This has created the disaster that is fedora 2x and the longest currently supported linux operating system ever (Centos 7 at a proposed 12 years).
 Redhat's choice to ditch Centos 8 and use the open source community to beta test their new features can not be described politely [(2)](#fn2).

 It <del>is</del>*was* our intention to support the community as it tells Redhat where to go while insuring that Debian and Ubuntu's innovations do not go to waste.
-Therefore, our new server <del>will run Rocky Linux</del> *will run the latest Ubuntu server release* to create a robust and flexible server which will compliment the work done by our Ubuntu LTS based server.
+Therefore, our new server <del>will run Rocky Linux</del> *would have run Rocky Linux but because bug for bug means that it won't run on 10 year old enterprise class hardware, it will run the latest Ubuntu server release* to create a robust and flexible server which will compliment the work done by our Ubuntu LTS based server.

-## Goals.
+## *Original* goals.

-* Take advantage of Rocky Linux's downstream *bug for bug* compatibility with RHEL8
+* <del>Take advantage of Rocky Linux's downstream *bug for bug* compatibility with RHEL8</del>

-    * Dell's support for its hardware is limited to commercial operating systems. *attempting to get their tools (raid, idrac, configuration etc) wedged into ubuntu is like needing a root canal.*
+    * Dell's support for its hardware is limited to commercial operating systems.
+Attempting to get their tools (raid, idrac, configuration etc) wedged into ubuntu is like needing a root canal. *but apparently in centos 8 Redhat and Dell only support what they are currently selling.*

 * Use the tools that Ubuntu/Canonical has been supporting for virtualization.